deepakbk1/lifecycleawaredemo/README.md

 # lifecycleawaredemo
-Lifecycle-aware Components Demo with Owner and Observer
+Lifecycle-aware Components Demo with Owner and Observer with AndroidX